camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

       [postgresql values]
 ```

-## Push Images to your repository
+## Push images to your repository

-All the [required images](#required-images) need to be pushed to your repository.
+All the [required images](#required-images) need to be pushed to your repository using the following steps:

-1. Tag your image using the following command (replace `<IMAGE ID>`, `<DOCKER REPOSITORY>` and `<DOCKER TAG>` with the corresponding values)
+1. Tag your image using the following command (replace `<IMAGE ID>`, `<DOCKER REPOSITORY>`, and `<DOCKER TAG>` with the corresponding values.)

 ```
 docker tag <IMAGE_ID> example.jfrog.io/camunda/<DOCKER_IMAGE>:<DOCKER_TAG>
 ```

-2. Push your image using the following command
+2. Push your image using the following command:

 ```
 docker push example.jfrog.io/camunda/<DOCKER_IMAGE>:<DOCKER_TAG>
 ```

-## Deploy Helm Charts to your repository
+## Deploy Helm charts to your repository

-You have to deploy the [required Helm Charts](#required-helm-charts) to your repository.
+You must deploy the [required Helm charts](#required-helm-charts) to your repository.
-E.g. In JFrog you can do it via the Artifactory's REST API.
+For example, in JFrog you can do this via the Artifactory's REST API.

 ```
 curl -u <USER>:<PASSWORD> -T <PATH_TO_FILE> "https://example.jfrog.io/artifactory/camunda-platform/<TARGET_FILE_PATH>"
 ```

-Alternatively, you can setup remote repositories (e.g. with url: https://helm.camunda.io for Camunda Charts, https://helm.elastic.co for Elastic)
+Alternatively, you can set up remote repositories (for example, with URL [https://helm.camunda.io](https://helm.camunda.io) for Camunda charts, [https://helm.elastic.co](https://helm.elastic.co) for Elastic).

 ### Add your Helm repositories

-You have to add your Helm chart repositories in order to use the charts.
+You must add your Helm chart repositories to use the charts:

 ```
 helm repo add camunda https://example.jfrog.io/artifactory/api/helm/camunda-platform